 Formatting partition is also called formatting volume; these two terms are often used interchangeably.
-Formatting is actually the act of creating a file system on a volume (you could also use this function to change the file system among NTFS and FAT 32, FAT), so that the operating system can store and retrieve data on that volume/partition.
+Formatting is actually the act of creating a file system on a volume (you can also use this function to change the file system among NTFS, FAT 32, FAT, etc) so that the operating system can store and retrieve data on that volume/partition.
 NTFS file system has lots of advantages over FAT and FAT32 file system (such as file and folder permission, encryption and file compression), but sometimes we still have to change from NTFS file system to FAT32 file system because FAT32 has a better compatibility than NTFS and some applications only support FAT32, such as XBOX360, PS3 and some players.
-Format a partition will also do help to quickly delete all data on the partition and re-arrange a partition as it is empty.
+Formatting a partition will delete all data on the original partition and a new partition will be created but it's empty.

 NTFS - New Technology File System: a file system for formatting computer hard disks in order that they can save information.